infr/falldetector-public/thesis.md

 > python

-Next OpenCV should be installed with apt-get.
+Next OpenCV can be installed with *apt-get*.

 > sudo apt-get install libopencv-dev python-opencv

-Numpy should be already installed.
-This can be verified with trying to install it with the Python package manager pip, which is a recursive acronym that stands for "Pip installs Packages".
+*Numpy* should be already installed.
+This can be verified with trying to install it with the Python package manager *pip*, which is a recursive acronym that stands for "Pip installs Packages".

 > pip install numpy